They say there is no better way to experience a new country than on a motorcycle. And to all intents and purposes, I

 The under-seat storage also goes a long way to adding to riding comfort.

 It’s a shame it doesn’t have cruise control, but you can’t have everything!

-As of 2021, the 650 version is discontinued to make way for more town-friendly options to keep up with the market.
+In 2021, the 650 version was discontinued to make way for more town-friendly options to keep up with the market.

 The Most Comfortable Touring Motorcycles for 2022: Conclusion

 So there we have it, our most comfortable touring motorcycles to suit your choice of biking style.

 As mentioned above, the issue of comfort can often be subjective.
 So if there’s something you want to add to the list, head on over to our Instagram feed and leave your comments!

 Want more like this?
 We’ve got your back!